How to Draw a System Sequence Diagram

 System sequence diagrams are actually a sub-type of sequence diagrams, whose style and notation is dictated by the Unified Modeling Language.
 This language provides a toolkit for diagram creators to make and read diagrams that are comprehensible regardless of location or industry.

 Sequence diagrams show the progression of events over a certain amount of time, while system sequence diagrams go a step further and present sequences for specific use cases.
-Use cases are simply another diagram type which represent a user's interaction with the system.
-For a refresher course on sequence diagrams, you may want to visit this page on “What is a sequence diagram in UML?”.
+Use Case diagrams are simply another diagram type which represent a user's interaction with the system.
+For a refresher course on sequence diagrams, you may want to visit this page on what is a Sequence Diagram.
 Most elements you see on that page remain in use throughout a system sequence diagram, including:

 - Objects - this box shape with an underlined title represents a class, or object, in UML.
 Within a SSD, this shape models the system as a black box (a system with inner workings that are not immediately visible).